 - Place a few lettuce leaves, generous slices of albacore tuna belly, and anchovy fillets.

-9. Stuffed peppers with albacore tuna
+9. Stuffed Peppers with Albacore Tuna

-Ingredients (4 people):
+Ingredients (4 servings):

 - 1 can of Albacore Tuna Loins 315g

-- 12 jarred Piquillo peppers
+- 12 jarred piquillo peppers

 - 100g cream cheese